alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ### Error codes

-If the request is not successful, the client returns an `HTTPError` containing the relevant error code.
+If the request is not successful, the API returns `json` containing the relevant error code.
+For example:

 |error.status_code|error.message|How to fix|
 |:---|:---|:---|